Prevent Heartache By Having a Lawyer Review Your Commercial Lease

 Most small business owners would benefit from having a lawyer in their back pocket that they can call if they have questions.
 Having your commercial lease reviewed by a lawyer is a great way to develop just such a relationship.
 In addition, the relatively small amount you’ll pay to get advice that can help you prevent a disastrous situation like this one is certainly worth it.

 If you're looking for guidance on this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about incorporating you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

-If you thought this information was helpful, keep an eye out for more posts in this new series ‘Prevent Heartache By Having a Lawyer Review Your Commercial Lease’.
+If you thought this information was helpful, keep an eye out for more posts in this new series ‘Prevent Heartache By Having a Lawyer Review Your Commercial Lease’ including the next installment: Part II -Leasehold Improvements

 By: Dianna M. Rievaj, MBA, LLB - Managing Lawyer